rafaelrosas19/team-builder/README.md

 ## Description

 This is a Node CLI application that uses the Inquirer and Jest packages.
-The goal of this application is to allow a user to create a webpage that lists all of their employee's relevant information.
-This information includes whether an employee is either a manager, engineer, or intern.
+The goal of this application is to allow a user to create a webpage that lists all of their employee's relevant information for quick access.
+This includes whether an employee is either a manager, engineer, or intern.
 The webpage will also list information that is specific to the employee's role such as office number, github username, or school.
-All of this information will be concentrated in one place for quick access.

 ## Installation